Frequently Asked Questions

 -

-The programme starts on 29th June and lasts for eight weeks until 25th August.
+The programme starts at the end of January, and lasts until the end of April.
 It takes place in Cambridge, UK.

 -